NgKhaiPhu/Frequent-Itemset-Mining/README.md

 # Frequent Itemset Mining
 This is my submission for the Lab assignment 2 in Data mining class.
 It is an implementation of Apriori algorithm in order to solve the problem of Frequent Itemset Mining.
+Except for numpy, no external tools or libraries are allowed for this lab assignment.

 ## Read and explore the dataset
 The dataset in this lab is a .csv file containing 10 thousand grocery transactions.